 It is also important to consider the different storage requirements for granular fertiliser and liquid fertiliser.

 For smaller amounts of granular fertiliser, it may not be worth building a dedicated fertiliser storage shed.
-Instead, one option is to include concrete panels in one or two bays of a machinery shed.
+Instead, one option is to include concrete panels in one or two bays of an open front shed.
 Remember to keep fertiliser and the machinery or produce stored in the shed separated to avoid fires and contamination – it would also pay to check that your insurance policy allows co-storing.

 In Victoria there are a number of regulations to be aware of when it comes to storing dangerous goods such as fertilisers and chemicals, including: